DN-debug/peux-os-sitebuild/src/pages/blog/update-error.md

 > yay -Sy waybar-git

 This should solve the issue completely, restart if needed.

+Note: The Beta ISO is missing grimshot from its packages, you may install 'grimshot' package from AUR using :

+> yay -Sy grimshot